-Once the CASPA application is received by the admissions office, applicants will receive an email with a link granting access to the MBKU portal, my.ketchum.edu (https://my.ketchum.edu/ics/).
-Applicants must submit the non-refundable \$50 supplemental application fee.
+Once the CASPA application is received by the admissions office, applicants will receive an email with a link to submit their non-refundable \$50 supplemental application fee.

 The number of applicants to the SPAS at MBKU exceeds the number of available seats.
 Some applicants will not be admitted even though their academic records surpass the specified minimum recommendations and requirements.
 We aim to select students who demonstrate academic strength and capability, motivation, and personal attributes necessary for the practice of medicine as a PA.

-The admissions process begins with a screening of each applicant's scholastic qualifications including college records and prerequisite completion.
-This is done in multiple steps.
-First is a screening of each applicant's degree and coursework prerequisites for admission.
-Only those applicants who have completed all of the required courses move to the second stage.
-Applicants who have met all the required prerequisites are then reviewed for completion of their direct patient care experience.
-Applicants move to the next stage based on the totality of their GPA, academic qualifications, type and number of patient care experience hours, and any military experience.

-Next, the applicant's personal qualifications (essay, letters of recommendation, honors, awards, extracurricular activities, and community service, etc.) are evaluated and reviewed by members of the Admissions Committee, as the study and practice of a PA requires great responsibility, maturity, ethics, devotion, intellectual curiosity, and social commitment.
+The admissions process is done in multiple steps.
+Initial steps include screening each applicant's qualifications, including college records and GPAs, prerequisite completion, screening each applicant's degree and coursework prerequisites for admission, reviewing for completion of direct patient care experience, and reviewing the number of volunteer hours.
+The applicant's personal qualifications are also evaluated and reviewed by members of the Admissions Committee, as the study and practice of a PA requires great responsibility, maturity, ethics, devotion, intellectual curiosity, resiliency, and social commitment.